sogefish/shell_simul/README.md

 samples.
 Feel free to add your own as well!

 ### To Run:
-- To run the project file, simply type 'make' into your terminal, which then will provide you with an executable file called 'shell' to run
+- To run the project file, simply type *make* into your terminal, which then will provide you with an executable file called *shell* to run